drupalprojects/api/README.txt

 Functions must be closed by a right curly bracket in the first column.
 No lines inside a function may have a right curly bracket in the first column.

 Besides the Doxygen features that are supported, this module also provides the following features:

-CVS version numbers and dates are parsed from tags and reported.

 Functions may be in multiple groups (Doxygen ignores all but the first group).
 This allows, for example, theme_menu_tree() to be marked as both